duoyuncloud/ModelConverterTool/README.md

 You can convert multiple models at once, or use advanced options, by editing a YAML configuration file.

+- Each model in the YAML can have its own `device`, `quantization`, and `postprocess` fields (all optional).
+- After each conversion, validation is automatically run and logs are saved to `outputs/logs/{model_name}.log`.

 ### 1. Copy the template

 ```bash